Just looking for an accurate TDEE calculator and nothing else? Here ya go:

 Metabolic researchers have already done all the heavy lifting for us and boiled it down to simple arithmetic.

-There are several equations for that but I recommend the Katch-McArdle variant, which looks like this:
+There are several equations for this, but I recommend the Katch-McArdle variant, which looks like this:

-This matters because muscle is metabolically active whereas body fat isn’t.
+This matters because muscle is more metabolically active than body fat.

-That is, two people can weigh the same but if one has a lot more muscle, his basal metabolic rate will be quite different.
+That is, two people can weigh the same, but if one has a lot more muscle, his basal metabolic rate will be significantly higher.

 Instead of tracking every step you take and noting readouts from cardio machines (they’re inaccurate anyway), the Katch-McArdle equation includes multipliers that you can apply to your BMR based on your general activity level.